 However, his assailant, master sorcerer Satoru Gojou, has other plans for him: he will enroll in Jujutsu High School and learn to control Rika in order to aid others.
 Yuuta, now a first-year student at this institution, begins to learn Jujutsu skills and confront evil entities.
 Yuuta begins to find his place in the world and, for the first time, feels comfortable with his talents with the help of his fellow classmates: Maki Zenin, a Jujutsu weapons expert; Toge Inumaki, a spellcaster who utilizes his words as weapons; and Panda, a supposedly walking and talking panda bear.
 However, as his training advances, Yuuta realizes that the dangers of the Jujutsu realm extend well beyond evil spirits.

 Takemichi Hanagaki’s second year of middle school was his happiest time.
 He had respect, a solid group of friends, and even a girlfriend.
 However, it was twelve years ago.
 He’s now a nobody: a washed-up nonentity mocked by youngsters and constantly compelled to apologize to his younger employer.
-A shocking news report about the Tokyo Manji Gang’s brutal murder of his lone girlfriend, along with her brother, only adds salt to the injury.
+A shocking news report about the Tokyo Manji Gang brutally taking the life of his lone girlfriend, along with her brother, only adds salt to the injury.
 Takemichi flashes back to that same day twelve years ago when he was still dating Hinata Tachibana, half a second before a train takes his pathetic life for good.

 Takemichi encounters Hinata’s younger brother after being forced to relive the day that started his downward spiral.
-He acknowledges his apparent death without thinking before flashing back to the past.
+He acknowledges his apparent without thinking before flashing back to the past.
 Before mysteriously returning to the future, Takemichi tells him to safeguard his sister.
-He is, miraculously, not dead.
+He is, miraculously, not no longer living.
 Even stranger, the future has shifted.
 Takemichi appears to be able to change the course of time.
-When given the opportunity to avoid his ex-sad girlfriend’s murder at the hands of the Tokyo Manji Gang, Takemichi resolves to fly through time to alter the course of history.
+When given the opportunity to avoid his ex-sad girlfriend’s loss of life at the hands of the Tokyo Manji Gang, Takemichi resolves to fly through time to alter the course of history.

 While the time travel issue provides a solid hook for the show, it is the riveting character development that makes Tokyo Revengers a must-see.
 Takingmichi becomes involved with Tokyo Manji in the past in order to affect the future, forming complex connections with the childlike yet vicious leader Mikey and the sophisticated Draken.
 Tokyo Revengers, a perfect blend of high-octane action and emotional character drama, is swiftly establishing itself as one of the best Shonen series.